jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 In SOAR workflows, Slack is often used as a fast, centralized communication channel for security analysts to receive alerts, collaborate, and trigger automated actions without leaving the chat environment.
 Let's set it up for our detection workflow!
 1. To start, create a [Slack](https://slack.com) account.

-2. In Slack, create a new workspace and an "alerts" channel.
+2. In Slack, create a new workspace and an **"alerts"** channel.
 We will setup Tines to utilize this channel for security alerts.
 <img width="423" height="586" alt="image" src="https://github.com/user-attachments/assets/34c3f68b-0aed-42c6-b369-3e4e2e5a82a6" />

-3. Then install the Tines app on slack by pressing the "More" button and navigating to and installing the Tines app.
+3. Then **install the Tines app on Slack** by pressing the **"More"** button and navigating to and installing the Tines app.
-   - On Tines, add a new credential for Slack
+   - On Tines, add a new credential for Slack.

 4. On the Tine's storypage, add a Slack template.
 To sync the template with the alerts channel on Slack, copy the channel's channel ID from there and paste it into the Tine's template.